NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial2.md

+# Tutorial 2: Using a trained AtacWorks model to denoise ATAC-seq data and call peaks.

 ## Introduction

 In this tutorial we use a pre-trained AtacWorks model to denoise and call peaks from low-coverage aggregate single-cell ATAC-seq data.
 We use the dsc-ATAC-seq dataset presented in (1), section (refer to page number, section).
 This dataset consists of single-cell ATAC-seq data from several types of human blood cells.